mleem97/voiccemeter8_autostart/README.md

 - You only need to download the bat file!
 - On first run the File downloads the Script automatically.
 - If you run the Script via Autostart, you need to Accept the Window that gives Powershell the Permission to run.
+- The Bat File ONLY runs the voicemeter Version!
+If you only need it for audiodg, use the .ps1 version for Audiodg!

 ## If Powershell tells you you have no permission:
 - Set Group RemoteSigned or Unrestricted